susy2015/SusyAnaTools/README.md

 We use the -o flag, which means, "Overwrite the softlinks if they already exist."
 The -f flag specifies the name of the softlink.
 ```
-$CMSSW_BASE/src/SusyAnaTools/Tools/scripts/getStopCfg.sh -t CMSSW8028_2016 -d . -f sampleSets.cfg -o
-$CMSSW_BASE/src/SusyAnaTools/Tools/scripts/getStopCfg.sh -t CMSSW8028_2016 -d . -f sampleCollections.cfg -o
+$CMSSW_BASE/src/SusyAnaTools/Tools/scripts/getStopCfg.sh -t CMSSW8028_2016 -d . -s sampleSets.cfg -c sampleCollections.cfg -o
 ```
-Actually, for our example, we could omit the "-d ." option as we are downloading the files in our current directory.
+Actually, for our example, we could omit the "-d ." option as we are downloading the files in our current directory (which is the default).

 Stop SUSY configuration releases can be browsed here: https://github.com/susy2015/StopCfg/releases